Conflux-Chain/conflux-developer-site/docs/v2-hardfork/PoS-faq.md

 ### What is the new Proof-of-Stake chain for Conflux?

 The PoS chain is an overlay chain that works alongside the PoW chain.
-The PoS chain will bring 	added security to the PoW chain and provide finality to trasactions.
+The PoS chain will bring 	added security to the PoW chain and provide finality to transactions.

 ### How is PoS in Conflux different from other PoS-based chains?